Q. How’d you get started writing?

 Vote for where Brad should go on book tour.

 Need an ultra-cool T-shirt no one else has?
-Want to buy propaganda with Brad’s books plastered all over it?
-All the profits go straight to charity—we don’t make a cent—click HERE and propagate!
+Want to buy propaganda with the best heroes plastered all over it?
+Click HERE and propagate!